FreDiabetics/xDrip--Tasker-Tizen-Watchface-Integration/README.md

 Have fun with it.

-To get a really great looking Watchface to have a look on your BG Values please Downlaod wach from above and copy and paste it path: InternalStorage/BeautifulWatches/watches Then open Watchmake and navigate to My Watches.
-Sync it to your watch and e Voila :) You have to Use the Watchface Files from up above to get all Values shown.

 If you fail to setup on Samsung Galaxy Watch Active or Samsung Galaxy Watch Active 2 please E-Mail me. so I explain you how to go on.
 Otherwise you can Log-In with this Samsung Account and download the needed apps :)
 E-Mail:     freeappsongalaxystore@gmail.com